storybookjs/ember/docs/writing-tests/importing-stories-in-tests.md

 ## Example with Testing Library

 [Testing Library](https://testing-library.com/) is a suite of helper libraries for browser-based interaction tests.
 With [Component Story Format](../api/csf.md), your stories are reusable with Testing Library.
-Each named export (in other words, a story) is renderable within your testing setup.
+Each named export (story) is renderable within your testing setup.

 <div class="aside">